friflo/Friflo.Json.Fliox/Engine/README.md

 - 1.19.0    Support using vector types - e.g. `Vector3` - as component fields for .NET 7 or higher.
             Add `ArchetypeQuery.ForEachEntity()` for convenient query iteration.

+- 1.21.0    Support integration in Unity as nuget package.